101 Flight: Plot

-In the early morning of September 11, 2001, a Boeing 757 aircraft belonging to Uzbekistan Airways took off from the Uzbek capital Tashkent.
-This is the final flight of the experienced pilot Zarif Saidazimov, before his retirement.
-101-Flight is in transit through London Birmingham International Airport to John F Kennedy International Airport in New York.
+In the early morning of September 11, 2001, a Boeing 757 aircraft belonging to Uzbekistan Airways takes off from the Uzbek capital of Tashkent.
+This is the final flight of Zarif Saidazimov, a highly experienced and veteran pilot, before his retirement.
+Flight 101 is in transit through Birmingham International Airport in the UK to John F. Kennedy International Airport in New York, USA.

-Approaching John F Kennedy International Airport, Captain Saidazimov suddenly receives a command from the dispatcher to divert to land at Logan International Airport.
-The captain announces this to the passengers and heads for Boston.
-There was not much left to Boston, when and from there their dispatcher informs that the plane needs to land at Gander International Airport in Canada.
-Captain Saidazimov is left with no choice but to follow instructions.
-Warning the crew about the changes, he asks them to keep the passengers calm.
+Approaching New York, Captain Saidazimov receives a sudden command from an air traffic controller to divert to a landing at Logan International Airport.
+The captain announces this change to the passengers and heads for Boston.
+With only a short distance to the airport, another air traffic controller informs the flight crew that the plane now needs to land at Gander International Airport in Newfoundland, Canada.
+Captain Saidazimov has no choice but to follow instructions.
+Warning the cabin crew about the changes, he asks them to keep the passengers calm.

-When this news reaches the passengers, confusion and panic envelop the cabin of the plane.
-After all, they could only see this in Hollywood movies.
-All passengers and crew members find themselves in a suspended and uncertain situation.
+When news of the diversion reaches the passengers, confusion and disbelief ensue with many feeling panicked.
+As events unfold in the U.S., passengers and crew members alike find themselves in a frightening and uncertain situation.